SatbirTanda/sdl_ios_guides/docs/Mobile Navigation/Audio Streaming/index.md

 In order to stream audio from a SDL app, we focus on the `SDLStreamingMediaManager` class.
 A reference to this class is available from an `SDLProxy` property `streamingMediaManager`.

 #### Audio Stream Lifecycle
 Like the lifecycle of the video stream, the lifecycle of the audio stream is maintained by the SDL library.
-When the `audioConnected` property is `true`, you can stream audio.
+When you recieve the `SDLAudioStreamDidStartNotification`, you can begin streaming audio.

 #### Sending Data to the Stream
 Once the audio stream is connected, data may be easily passed to the Head Unit.
 The function `sendAudioData:` provides us with whether or not the PCM Audio Data was successfully transferred to the Head Unit.
 If your app is in a state that it is unable to send audio data, this method will return a failure.